PedroPauloMorenoCamargo/Soc_NiosV_Tutorial/README.md

 ![Pin Configuration](./imgs/Pins_DE10.png)

-Lastly, you need to add a new file to the project that outlines the boundary conditions of the project for the tool.
+Furthermore, you need to add a new file to the project that outlines the boundary conditions of the project for the tool.

 To create a new constraints file, follow these steps: